Associate Professor Matsui Mitsuaki

 |2013||Matsui M, Sokhan U, Keth LS, Tung R.Equity gap in utilisation of emergency obstetric care service in Cambodia, from 2007 to 2009.
 Trop Med Int Health.
 18(suppl 1): 187.|

 |2013||Iwamoto A, Matsui M, Okabayashi H. Review of maternal, neonatal and child health integrated services in the southern four provinces in Lao PDR.
 Trop Med Int Health.
 18(suppl 1): 186.|

 |2011||Honda A, Randaoharison PG, Matsui M. Affordability of emergency obstetric and neonatal care at public hospitals in Madagascar.
 Reprod Health Matters.
 19: 10-20.|

 My research field is ‘maternal health’ and ‘quality of health care’.
 These topics

-Pregnancy and delivery are basically physiological process, however, complications may occur.
-So that maternal health should deal with both physiological and pathological issues.
+Pregnancy and delivery are basically a physiological process, however, complications may occur, so maternal health should deal with both physiological and pathological issues.
 The means is not limited to medical technology.
 We should consider those who are giving birth for our future, therefore, our values and commitment towards self, others and society are always tested.